bibekaryal86/budget-application-spa/README.md

 permissions.
 This application provides a comprehensive interface for system administrators to configure and manage access control across multiple platforms.

-This is the frontend for Auth-Service [https://github.com/bibekaryal86/auth-service]
+This is the frontend for Budget Application [https://github.com/bibekaryal86/budget-application]

 ## Features